andreasfloros/Project-EMILY/README.md

 ## Repository breakdown + Usage Examples:

-### UI:
-This folder contains what would be considered our "end product".
-Made up of the following:

 1. **main.py:** Main UI frontend file.
 Everything from the backend is called from here.
 ![home_page_gif](https://github.com/andreasfloros/Project-EMILY/blob/main/UI_gifs/home_page.gif)